The ONLY 3 Webpages You Need

 3. Sales page: If you are just starting out and are focusing on selling one initial product first, create a sales page for it and make sure it’s linked on your home page.
 Ideally each product you offer should have its own sales page, so if you have more than one offering, start by building a “work with me” page which drills down to your individual sales pages.

-You could write a book or take a course on how to create amazing sales pages (I’m sure people have, because I’ve taken one!), but here are some highlights to get you on the right track for success.
+You could write a book or take a course on how to create amazing sales pages, but here are some highlights to get you on the right track for success.

 Make your sales page reader friendly - let’s face it, we’re all tight on time these days!